mmngreco/pip_dependency_tree/README.md

 # Unexpected behaviour of PIP

-Suppose we have an depdency tree like described below:
+Suppose we have an depdency tree like the one described below:

 ```
                 +---------------+